Masahiro-jobson/AiEmailWriter/README.md

 | Node.js               | 22.14.0    |
 | React                 | 19.0.0     |

-For other package version, please refer to pom.xml と package.json.
+For other package version, please refer to pom.xml and package.json.

 <p align="right">(<a href="#top">Back to Top</a>)</p>